eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 var connection = new WebSocket('ws://192.168.1.10:3001'); // Change to match your own DE10-Nano IP
 ```

-You can use the built in `vi` editor to make the change.
+You can use the built-in `vi` editor to make the change.
+Other text editors are available from the official Angstrom repository (e.g. vim, nano).
 You are now ready to start the server.

-[//]: # (note that there is another editor in the event that you hate/disklike vi.
-Dalon knows that other editor option.
-Ask him.
-It's a GUI based editor that can be used.)

 Starting Express\* is as simple as typing the following command: